TangoYankee/gtech_731-geocomp-hw/assignment-five/README.md

 # Install instructions
-These must be run in the `assignment five` folder
+These must be run in a bash terminal, within the `assignment five` directory
 1. Create a virtual environment
 ```python3 -m venv pyvis```
 2. Enter the virtual environment